Buying an investment property is a great plan for wealth creation and semi-passive income for your future.

 Find a great tenant or market the home as a short-term rental.

-With great management, the property will yield income for years to come.
+With great management, the property will yield income for years.

 Cash-out refinance to purchase a rental property: FAQ